Spicy Korean Chicken Stew (Dak Dori Tang or Dak Bokkeumtang)

 Difficulty Easy

-What is Dak Dori Tang or Korean Spicy Braised Chicken?
+What is Dak Dori Tang?

 Ingredients:

 • Gochukaru.
 Korean dried chili flakes add heat, intensity, and depth.
 A key ingredient for a luscious, thick sauce that’s earthy with good texture.
+Look for coarse ground Gochukaru at Korean markets.
+Store a small amount in a small jar in the pantry — the rest can be stashed in the freezer for longer storage.

 • Soy Sauce.
 Do not use the low-sodium kind!
 Adds richness and umami to the sauce.

 1. Make spicy paste.
-In a food processor, add onion, jalapeno, garlic, gochujang, gochukaru, soy sauce, and mirin.
+In a food processor, add sauce ingredients: onion, jalapeno, garlic, gochujang, gochukaru, soy sauce, and mirin.
 Pulse until a rough paste forms.
 (Or, finely mince all the vegetables and mix in a bowl with gochujang, gochukaru, soy sauce, and mirin).

 PRO Tips: